This post may include affiliate links. Thank you for your support.

 This slow cooker ragu bolognese is so easy to reheat, making it perfect for grab-and-go lunches!
 There are two different ways to reheat meat sauce, depending upon your preference.

-• Stovetop: Transfer the bolognese to a saucepan.
+• Stovetop: Transfer the short rib bolognese sauce to a saucepan.
 Place the saucepan on the stove and reheat over medium-low heat, stirring occasionally.
 Cook until warm throughout.
 Serve over hot pasta, sprinkle with parmesan and enjoy!

 • Microwave: Place the sauce in a microwave-safe container.
 Place a lid on the container to prevent splatter, leaving the lid slightly cracked at the side to form a vent.
 Reheat on high in 1-minute intervals, stirring in between, until the sauce is warm throughout.